top of page

 Dr Jacqueline Wilson is a general practitioner who graduated from Bond University and is a fellow of the RACGP.
 She recently worked locally as a GP in Murwillumbah, as well as a Visiting Medical Officer (VMO) at both Tweed Heads and Murwillumbah Hospitals.

-Her interests are in women's health, menopause and chronic disease management.
-Whist she was training at Tweed Hospital, she did a 6-month Urology rotation which has given her particular skills in all aspects of mens health, from erectile dysfunction to prostate cancer.
+Her interests are in women's health, menopause, and chronic disease management.
+Whist she was training at Tweed Hospital, she did a 6-month Urology rotation which has given her particular skills in all aspects of men's health, from erectile dysfunction to prostate cancer.

 Biography